 If you have bras that you no longer wear—but are still in decent shape—don’t toss them while decluttering.
 There are plenty of charities happy to have them.

 While used undergarments aren’t typical donation fodder, bras are a slightly different story.
-They’re expensive and hard to find in specific sizes, which means many women can benefit from the bras you no longer need or want.
+They’re expensive and hard to find in specific sizes, which means many women can benefit from the bras you no longer need or want—and with proper care, they can last a long time.

 Those bras can do more good when you donate them to the right place.
 Before you head to your nearest major thrift store, check out these bra donation ideas.